alessandrostranieri/nn_semantic_segmentation/index.md

 ### U-Net output

 When trained on a single data-set, the model would have a single output, which consists of a layer for each class of object detected.
 To leverage multiple data-sets we modify U-Net, so that it will be built with a different head for each data-set.
 Each head will have naturally as many layers as needed for the data-set.
-The idea behind this is that the network will learn different representation at the final layer, but the earlier one should share the same features.
+The idea behind this is that the network will learn different representations at the final layer, but the earlier one should share the same features.

 The following snippet shows the little modification in the U-Net code.